Jeremy Taylor (politician)

-Jeremy J. Taylor (born April 19, 1978) is an American politician.
+Jeremy J. Taylor (born April 18, 1978) is an American educator and Republican politician.
 He served a single term on the Iowa House of Representatives from 2011 to 2013, and was a member of the Woodbury County Board of Supervisors between 2014 and 2020.

 Early life and career

 Taylor was born in 1978, in Sioux City, Iowa, and attended West High School.
 Taylor earned an associates degree from Cochise College in intelligence operations.
 He studied English at Dowling College, and the University of South Dakota, where he completed a bachelor's and master's degree, respectively.
 He also obtained a master's of divinity from Liberty University.
 Taylor met his wife, Kim while teaching in Vietnam.
 They returned to Sioux City, where Taylor taught at North High School for nine years, before serving as the energy expert for the Sioux City Community School District.